Outcomes reporting considers the performance of Victoria’s water businesses against their own commitments to customers.

 A set of clear measures and targets for each outcome allows the water business to demonstrate whether it has delivered the outcome, and therefore whether customers received what they paid for.
 This ensures water businesses are directly accountable to their customers for the service they provide.
 As regulator, we oversee this process and require the businesses provide a summary of their self reporting.

-In general for 2019-20, we consider that Victorian water customers are getting what they paid for.
-Businesses have continued to meet most of their commitments despite interruptions from the summer bushfires and the pandemic, and prices have largely remained flat or are falling (excluding inflation) across the pricing period.
-However, with the growing number of major projects that are delayed or deferred, businesses may need to carefully manage their value proposition to ensure customers continue to receive good value for money in the coming years.
+In general for 2020-21, we consider that Victorian water customers are getting what they paid for.
+Businesses have continued to meet most of their commitments despite interruptions from the ongoing pandemic, and prices have largely remained flat or are falling (excluding inflation) across the pricing period.
+However, there remains a high number of major projects that are delayed or deferred, so businesses may need to carefully manage their value proposition to ensure customers continue to receive good value for money.

 On 1 July 2021, City West Water and Western Water integrated to form business Greater Western Water.
 We will report on Greater Western Water's performance from 2021-22.